Akshaygupta0409/cp/README.md

 # cp
-## cocepts of DSA-CP used in programing
+## concepts of DSA-CP used in programing